 Label Description The RADIUS server number.
 Click to navigate to detailed statistics of the server.
-IP Address For example, 0.0.0.1812.
+IP Addross The IP address and UDP port number (in <ip address="">: <udp port=""> notation) of the server.</udp></ip> 11uu1 ess For example, 0.0.0:1812.
 The current status of the server.
 This field takes one of the following values: Disabled: The server is disabled.
 Not Ready: The server is enabled, but IP communication is not yet up and running.
 Ready: The server is enabled, IP communication is up and running, and the RADIUS Status module is ready to accept access attempts.
 Dead (X seconds left): Access attempts were made to this server, but it did not reply within the configured timeout.
 The server has temporarily been disabled, but will get re-enabled when the dead-time expires.
 The number of seconds left before this occurs is displayed in parentheses.
 This state is only reachable when more than one server is enabled.
 Refresh Click to refresh the page immediately.
-Auto- refre sh Check to enable an automatic refresh of the page at regular intervals.
+Auto- refresh Check to enable an automatic refresh of the page at regular intervals.